iat-cener/tonatiuh/README.md

 From version 2.0.1 the format of the outputs of simulations has been changed to be more flexible for post-processing.
 You can find a description of the format [Tonatiuh's output files format] (Output files format).

+## Citing Tonatiuh ##

+These are some of the most relevant references:
+ * Blanco, M., Mutuberria, A., Monreal, A., & Albert, R. (2011).
+Results of the empirical validation of Tonatiuh at Mini-Pegase CNRS-PROMES facility.
+Proc SolarPACES.
+ * Blanco, M. J., Mutuberria, A., & Martinez, D. (2010).
+Experimental validation of Tonatiuh using the Plataforma Solar de Almería secondary concentrator test campaign data.
+In 16th annual SolarPACES symposium.
+ * Blanco, M. J., Mutuberria, A., Garcia, P., Gastesi, R., & Martin, V. (2009).
+Preliminary validation of Tonatiuh SOLARPACES Symposium.
+Berlin, Germany.
+ * Blanco, M. J., Amieva, J. M., & Mancillas, A. (2005, January).
+The Tonatiuh Software Development Project: An open source approach to the simulation of solar concentrating systems.
+In ASME 2005 International Mechanical Engineering Congress and Exposition (pp. 157-164).
+American Society of Mechanical Engineers.

 <a href='http://creativecommons.org/licenses/by-nc-sa/3.0/'><img src='http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png' alt='Creative Commons License' /></a><br />This work is licensed under a <a href='http://creativecommons.org/licenses/by-nc-sa/3.0/'>Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License</a>.